 Total Mobility scheme

 If you are unable to travel safely on public transport, you may be eligible for subsidised taxi services.
-The Total Mobility scheme lets you use vouchers or an electronic card to receive a 50 percent discount on normal taxi, or other specialist transport provider, fares (up to a maximum fare set by your local Total Mobility operator).
+The Total Mobility scheme lets you use vouchers or an electronic card to receive a 75 per cent discount on normal taxi, or other specialist transport provider, fares (up to a maximum fare set by your local Total Mobility operator).

 Total Mobility may be available if your disability prevents you from undertaking any one or more of the following parts of an unaccompanied journey by public transport in a safe and dignified manner: